district10/blog/_posts/post-0001-pandoc-readme.md

     list item.

-**Note:**  Although the four-space rule for continuation paragraphs comes from the official [markdown syntax guide], the reference implementation, `Markdown.pl`, does not follow it.
+**Note:**  Although the four-space rule for continuation paragraphs comes from the official [Markdown syntax guide], the reference implementation, `Markdown.pl`, does not follow it.
 So pandoc will give different results than `Markdown.pl` when authors have indented continuation paragraphs fewer than four spaces.

-The [markdown syntax guide] is not explicit whether the four-space rule applies to *all* block-level content in a list item; it only mentions paragraphs and code blocks.
+The [Markdown syntax guide] is not explicit whether the four-space rule applies to *all* block-level content in a list item; it only mentions paragraphs and code blocks.
 But it implies that the rule applies to all block-level content (including nested lists), and pandoc interprets it that way.

-  [markdown syntax guide]:
+  [Markdown syntax guide]:
     http://daringfireball.net/projects/markdown/syntax#list

 ### Ordered lists ###